virtuclinic-ai/site/index.md

 </header>
 <div align="center">
 <p>VirtuClinic's Digital Health Advisor provides 24/7 access to trusted, reliable health information for a personalized healthcare experience—reducing costs, improving productivity, and supporting physical and mental health.</p>
+<p>Our expert clinicians and technology deliver health advice and help navigate the health system at any time, day or night.</p>
 </div>

 <main>